OpenCyphal/pycyphal/CONTRIBUTING.rst

 All shippable entities are located exclusively inside the directory ``pyuavcan/``.
 The entirety of the directory is shipped.

-The directory ``tests/public_regulated_data_types/`` is needed only for testing and documentation building.
+The submodule ``demo/public_regulated_data_types/`` is needed only for demo, testing, and documentation building.
 It should be kept reasonably up-to-date, but remember that it does not affect the final product in any way.
 We no longer ship DSDL namespaces with code for reasons explained in the user documentation.

 Please desist from adding any new VCS submodules or subtrees.

-The usage demo scripts that are included in the user documentation are located under ``tests/demo/``.
+The demos that are included in the user documentation are located under ``demo/``.
-This is probably mildly surprising since one would expect to find docs under ``docs/``, but it is done this way to facilitate testing and static analysis of the demo scripts.
 Whenever the test suite is run, it tests the demo application as well in order to ensure that it is correct and compatible with the current version of the library -- keeping the docs up-to-date is vitally important.

-The CLI tool is auto-tested as well, the tests are located under ``tests/cli/``.
-It's somewhat trickier than with the rest of the code because it requires us to launch new processes and keep track of their code coverage metrics;
-the details are explained in a dedicated section.

 There are major automation scripts located in the source root directory.
 You will need them if you are developing the library; please open them and read the comments inside to understand